William Wells Brown: Move to New York

 William Wells Brown signage highlights his life and achievements in Buffalo NY including his aid to many freedom seekers.
 The location in Canalside, the waterfront park, is the site of Brown's home.

 From 1836 to about 1845, Brown made his home in Buffalo, New York, where he worked as a steamboat man on Lake Erie.
 He helped many fugitive slaves gain their freedom by hiding them on the boat to take them to Buffalo, or Detroit, Michigan, or across the lake to Canada.
 He later wrote that during the seven-month period of time from May to December 1842, he had helped 69 fugitives reach Canada.
-Brown became active in the abolitionist movement in Buffalo by joining several anti-slavery societies and the Colored Convention Movement.
+Brown became active in the abolitionist movement in Buffalo by joining several anti-slavery societies and the Colored Conventions Movement.
 Brown's work in anti-slavery societies often included public speaking, and he frequently used music as part of his performance.
 Brown's use of music in his speeches emphasizes music's role in the anti-slavery movement of the 1840s.
 He "traveled with a slavery-themed travelling panorama".
 While living in Buffalo, Brown also organized a Temperance Society, which quickly gained 500 members.
 At the time there were only 700 black people living in Buffalo.